SiddWilson/EE4730_Project/README.md

 # EE4730_Project
-3D modeling group project.
+Group Project for EE4730 - 3D Modeling.

 The purpose of this application is to capture input from monocular source, perform pose estimation, and then apply the pose to a skeleton for animation.

+--- Pose Estimation ---
+This project will use OpenPose, an open sourced library, for pose estimation purposes.
+The repo can be found here: https://github.com/CMU-Perceptual-Computing-Lab/openpose